-Shook, Hardy & Bacon Partners Bart Eppenauer, Bill Harmon and Lynn Murray filed an amicus brief urging the U.S. Supreme Court to consider Cuozzo Speed Techs. v.
+Shook, Hardy & Bacon Partners Bart Eppenauer, Bill Harmon and Lynn Murray have filed an amicus brief urging the U.S. Supreme Court to consider Cuozzo Speed Techs. v.
 Lee, a case examining whether the director of the U.S. Patent and Trademark Office (USPTO) has the authority to set the standard for claim construction in inter partes review (IPR) proceedings.
 Filed on behalf of the Intellectual Property Owners Association (IPO) without support to either party, the brief argues that the Supreme Court should consider “whether the court of appeals erred in holding that, in IPR proceedings, the Board may construe claims in an issued patent according to their broadest reasonable interpretation rather than their plain and ordinary meaning."

 The U.S. Court of Appeals for the Federal Circuit held that the director of the USPTO can set the standards by which IPR proceedings are held.
 “The panel majority based its reasoning in large part on the USPTO’s tradition of applying the broadest reasonable interpretation standard in examination and reexamination proceedings,” the brief explains, arguing that “this result is not authorized by the [American Invents Act].”